 Private or public extension algorithms MAY also be negotiated for authentication methods.
-Whenever a private or public extension algorithm is part of the default offer (the offer made in absence of explicit administrative action) the implementer MUST ensure that CHAP is listed as an alternative in the default offer and "None" is not part of the default offer.
+Whenever a private or public extension algorithm is offered, "None" or "CHAP" MUST be listed as an option in order to guarantee interoperability.

 Extension authentication methods MUST be named using one of the following two formats: